ProzorroUKR/openprocurement.api/docs/source/tendering/openua/tutorial.rst

 .. include:: http/tender-listing-no-auth.http
    :code:

-We don't see internal `id` od a tender, because tender appears in the listing from `active.tendering` status.
+We don't see internal `id` of tender, because tender appears in the listing from `active.tendering` status.

 Tender activating
 -----------------

 At first we needed to add EXCLUSION criteria to our tender(:ref:`About criteria you can read here<criteria_operation>`).

 .. include:: http/add-exclusion-criteria.http